 "An organization that exists to provide and promote motorcycle road racing in Washington and support local racers in national and international racing events.
 Also, as a not-for-profit corporation, support our communities via charitable activities."

-MAJOR CHANGES FROM 2006
+MAJOR CHANGES FROM 2007

-The 2007 year rulebook contains the following changes:
+The 2008 year rulebook contains the following changes, indicated in bold italics: